nagaseyasuhito/sample-slf4j-fluentd/README.md

 ====

 This is a sample web application using FluentLogger as slf4j logger.
-It is demonstration of sending log-data to everywhere supported on fluentd.
+It is demonstration of sending log-data using fluentd on Java.
-You can switch log destination to Treasure Data, ElasticSearch and so on without application changing :)
+You can switch log destination to Treasure Data, ElasticSearch and so on without changing application codes :)

 This sample web application is implemented by Java 8 and Java EE 7.
 And tested on Java SE Development Kit 8, Update 31 and GlassFish 4.1.